Regional Chapters

 Phillip recently joined the Fellowship in 2016.
 Phillip is the Director of the Great Texts Program at Baylor University, where he also serves as a professor of literature.
 Phillip has published numerous books and articles and is working on a series of books on the liberal arts.
 Phillip has presented at the Alcuin Retreat, and is a frequent speaker at the SCL annual conference.
 Phillip earned his MA and PhD in English literature from the University of Ottowa.

-The Western Chapter (Alcuin West)
+The West Chapter

 Grant Horner, PhD